 Yes.
 In fact, breast lift surgery can be repeated on the same patient with almost no increase in risk.
 Although there may be exceptions related to the patient’s overall health, most people tolerate revisionary surgery quite well.

 If I choose to have a breast lift before I have children, will I still be able to breastfeed?

 Most breast lift techniques, especially those that do not involve the structure of the nipple, allow patients to nurse following surgery.
 If this is a concern for you, be sure to discuss it with Dr. Yamahata prior to your procedure.
 He can alter his surgical plan to improve your odds of successful breastfeeding after surgery.

 Top Doctor Award Winner

 Sacramento Magazine’s annual list honors medical professionals from the Sacramento area in their respective fields — and Dr. Yamahata is among them.Request a Consultation

 Will I lose sensation to my breasts if I have a lift?

-Although a patient could have sensory changes to the breasts following breast lift, the risk is very low.
+Although a patient could have sensory changes to the breasts following a breast lift, the risk is very low.
 These changes can include numbness and can involve the nipple as well as the rest of the breast.
 Most post-surgical sensory changes, however, are temporary.
-The incidence of complication will vary depending on the technique used for the procedure.
-It's important to discuss your individual risk with Dr. Yamahata during your consultation.
+The incidence of complications will vary depending on the technique used for the procedure.
+It’s important to discuss your individual risk with Dr. Yamahata during your consultation.

 Can I combine my breast lift with another procedure?

-A breast lift is often associated with a Mommy Makeover, a name given to a combination of procedures that typically includes tummy tuck and liposuction.
+A breast lift is often associated with a Mommy Makeover, a name given to a combination of procedures that typically includes a tummy tuck and liposuction.
 A breast lift alone, however, can achieve remarkable results.